-In November 2007, Casio's Information System Department received information security management system certification (ISO 27001).
-The aim of applying for certification was to evaluate fulfillment of responsibility by the information system department, which has specialized skills and takes care of information assets for the entire company.
-Since then, Casio has further improved information security and its effectiveness, and continues to implement PDCA cycles for risk reduction activities.
-A certification renewal audit is held every three years.
-With the regular audit conducted in February 2013, the compatibility and effectiveness of Casio's information security management system was again evaluated.
+In November 2007, Casio's Information System Department obtained information security management system certification (ISO 27001).\2 The aim of applying for certification was to evaluate fulfillment of responsibility by the department, which takes care of information assets for the entire company.
+Since then, Casio has made continual improvements using the PDCA cycle.
+The fitness and effectiveness of Casio's information security management system was again evaluated with a certification renewal audit in January 2014.

-Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
-Companies that are found to have adequate protective measures in place are certified and permitted to display the Privacy Mark.
+- \1 Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
+Companies that are found to have adequate protective measures in place are certified and permitted to display the Privacy Mark. - \2 A program whereby a company establishes a system for using, maintaining, and protecting information within the applicable scope (e.g., business, locations) based on international standards for information security management systems, and a certification body conducts audits of the system and issues certifications.